darchr/riscv-full-system/riscv-fs-boot-tests/README.md

 ## RISCV Toolchain

 We use `RISC-V GNU Compiler Toolchain`.
-To build the toolchain, follow the following instructions, assuming you are in the `riscv-fs` directory.
+To build the toolchain, follow the following instructions, assuming you are in the `riscv-fs-boot-tests` directory.

 ```sh
 # install required libraries